BrokenMesh/BME/README.md

 Create a new project and add BME as a project dependency.

-Create a new class with the name of you game and inherit the Game class.
+Create a new class with the name of your game and inherit the Game class.
 ```C#
 public class MyGame : Game
 {